DeusArcana/100-days-of-code/log.md

 	- Introduction to the Applied Accessibility completed in [FreeCodeCamp](https://freecodecamp.org)
 	- 145 coding challenges completed
 	- I learned also about screen readers

+### Day 6: February 15, 2019

+	- Introduction to the Responsive Web Design completed and basic Flexbox in [FreeCodeCamp](https://freecodecamp.org)
+	- 156 coding challenges completed